Styling: Colors, Shapes, and Line Styles

 Section titled “Colors and color mixing”TikZ supports named colors (red, blue, green, …) and mix

 expressions like red!50!white (50 % red + 50 % white).
-You can define
+The colors

-custom colors with fig.colorlet(name, expression).
+also define custom colors with fig.colorlet(name, expression).

 fig = TikzFigure()